OWASP/CheatSheetSeries/cheatsheets/Session_Management_Cheat_Sheet.md

 ### Use Case

-WHATWG suggests the use of localStorage for data that needs to be accessed across windows or tabs, across multiple sessions, and where large (multi-megabyte) volumes of data may ned to be stored for performance reasons.
+WHATWG suggests the use of localStorage for data that needs to be accessed across windows or tabs, across multiple sessions, and where large (multi-megabyte) volumes of data may need to be stored for performance reasons.

 ## The sessionStorage API